Porsche 911 2.7 Carrera US (1975)

 Tires, bodywork, and underbody:

-- Bodywork: good condition with minor age-related signs of wear
+work: good con di tion with minor age-related signs of wear - Under

 Known defects: